Application Process and Approvals - SOP 1.9.a

 Similar documentation will be required in non-EEA countries as in EEA-countries.
 CI should seek information about application process.

-Information should be gathered by using the Feasibility Questionnaire - Template.
+Information should be gathered by using the Feasibility Questionnaire.
 See also International Trials - WI 1.2.d.

 Registration